elirex/android-architecture/README.md

 # TODO-DataBinding-RxJava

-It is based on the [todo-mvp](https://github.com/googlesamples/android-architecture/tree/todo-mvp/todoapp) sample and combined the [todo-datatbinding](https://github.com/googlesamples/android-architecture/tree/todo-databinding/) and the [todo-mvp-rxjava](https://github.com/googlesamples/android-architecture/tree/todo-mvp-rxjava/).
+This sample is based on the [todo-mvp](https://github.com/googlesamples/android-architecture/tree/todo-mvp/todoapp) and combined other two samples, one is the [todo-datatbinding](https://github.com/googlesamples/android-architecture/tree/todo-databinding/) and onther is [todo-mvp-rxjava](https://github.com/googlesamples/android-architecture/tree/todo-mvp-rxjava/).
-Using the Data Binding library to display data and bind UI elements to actions and through the RxJava to communication between the data model and presenter layer.
+Using the Data Binding library to display data and bind UI elements to actions and through the RxJava to communicate between the data model and presenter layer.

-It doesn't follow a strict Model-View-ViewModel or a Model-View-Presenter pattern, as it uses both View Models and Presenters.
+This sample doesn't follow a strict Model-View-ViewModel or a Model-View-Presenter pattern, as it uses both View Models and Presenters.

 ## Feature components

+### UI

-There are multiple ways to create the relevant parts of a feature using the Data Binding Library.
-In this case, the responsibility of each component in this sample is:
+The responsibility of each component in this sample is:

-  * Activity: object creation
+  * Activity: Object creation.
-  * Fragment: interaction with framework components (options menu, Snackbar, FAB, Adapter for list…)
+  * Fragment: Interaction with framework components.
-  * Presenter: receives user actions and retrieves the data from the repository.
-If it doesn't do data loading, it's calling an action handler (See [TasksItemActionHandler](https://github.com/googlesamples/android-architecture/blob/todo-databinding/todoapp/app/src/main/java/com/example/android/architecture/blueprints/todoapp/tasks/TasksItemActionHandler.java))
+  * Presenter: Receives user actions and retrieves the data from the repository.
-  * ViewModel: Exposes data for a particular view
+  * ViewModel: Exposes data for a view.

-Some features don't have a ViewModel ([TaskDetail](https://github.com/googlesamples/android-architecture/blob/todo-databinding/todoapp/app/src/main/java/com/example/android/architecture/blueprints/todoapp/taskdetail), [AddEditTask](https://github.com/googlesamples/android-architecture/blob/todo-databinding/todoapp/app/src/main/java/com/example/android/architecture/blueprints/todoapp/addedittask)) as they use the Task model directly.
+### Data

+Using RxJava streams as a way of retrieving task.
+The RxJava provides the easy way to convert between threads.

 ## Additional dependencies